sigalgrabois/mGenes/README.md

 - Input files containing PHI (Protected Health Information) are not included in this repository.
 - Please ensure the appropriate files are placed in the working directory before running each script.

-## Performance Optimization

-- The code uses LRU (Least Recently Used) caching to optimize performance for repetitive operations, particularly when processing large genomics datasets.
-- This optimization significantly reduces disk I/O operations and processing time when analyzing multiple samples.

 ## Requirements